weiiyii/TwitterClone/README.md

 # Project 2 - *Twitter Clone*

-**TwitterClone** is an android app that allows a user to view his Twitter timeline.
+**TwitterClone** is an android app that allows users to view their Twitter timeline and post new tweets.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **4** hours spent in total